VERITAS-Observatory/EventDisplay_v4/docs/EVNDISP.commandline.md

 Quick plotting of VTS data, ignoring all calibration data:
 ./bin/evndisp -plotraw -nocalibnoproblem -display=1 -sourcefile <your vbf data file>

-Please take also note of the useful scripts in ./scripts/VTS/

 General:
 --------
 	 -runmode=0-7 				 0=analysis (default)